Jupsi/logi_z906_wifi/README.md

 ## Troubleshooting
 - Console is switching Inputs and/or Effect on its own
     1. Switch the Console off with the dedicated Power button.
-    2. Wait atleast 5 seconds to assure the Console shut donw completly.
+    2. Wait atleast 5 seconds to assure the Console shut down completly.
     3. Press Input for 8 Seconds and wait for 4 Input lights to light up.
     4. Config is reset to default.
+    5. Sometimes this needs to be done without the ESP32 in place.

 - Console won't start
     1. Unplug the Console from ESP32.